Miscellaneous

 Document Type: Reference

 The topics here are explained so that you can recognize them if you come across them, but don't worry about fully understanding and using everything you see here.
 For the purposes of getting familiar with the system and building some toy cogs, you can get away with copying existing instances of these patterns and changing some details to suit your needs.
-Eventually you should understand everything you're doing, but let's keep you moving forward first.

 Alternative function application syntax